stackerdude/watch_edition/Styling.md

     });

-Now create a new SCSS file `client/src/styles/pages/_my_page.scss`
+1. Create a new SCSS file `client/src/styles/pages/_my_page.scss`

-Include the file in `client/src/app.scss` with the following code `@import 'pages/my_page';`
+2. Include the SCSS file in `client/src/app.scss` with the following code `@import 'pages/my_page';`

-Now add your custom styles
+3. Add your custom styles using the selector `#my-page` to limit the scope.

     #my-page {